 Mercy's local public access TV station asks Amaar to host an Islamic-themed program [Islamic Horizons].
 But when he brings Rayyan on as a guest, she steals the show.
 Meanwhile, Layla faces the wrath of her father after a hair dye job goes wrong.
 (CBC)

+One promising episode at the beginning of the second season, and it's back to lying for the Little Mosque.
 In our 500 channel universe there is not, to my knowledge, a religious television program for Muslims of both sexes where a woman is allowed to pontificate on the meaning of Islamic scriptures and the obligations of a believer.

 There are religious programs where modestly dress women ask an imam questions about the meaning of the Koran and the actions and sayings of the Prophet, but that is more or less the extent of female participation in televised religious education where Islam is concerned.